A guide to buying a property in Dubai step by step

 It is important to factor in these additional costs when budgeting for a property purchase in Dubai, as they can significantly impact the overall cost of the transaction.
 It is recommended that you seek professional advice and guidance from a reputable real estate agent or lawyer to fully understand the costs associated with buying a property in Dubai.

-Imtilak Golden's Advice Before Buying a Property in Dubai
+Imtilak Global's Advice Before Buying a Property in Dubai

 It's crucial to conduct market and property-specific research before purchasing real estate in Dubai.
 Make sure the title deeds to the property are in order by looking into them.
 A lawyer can assist you with navigating the legal system and ensuring that your purchase is made in a morally and legally responsible manner.